udumulanaveen/Android_Interview_Questions/README.md

 ## License

 This repository is licensed under the MIT License.
 Feel free to use the questions for your own interview preparation or to contribute back to the community!

----

-This should make your repository more engaging and useful for developers looking to prepare for Android interviews.
-Would you like to make any edits or add more sections?